JNRowe/jnrbase/README.rst

 ============  ==============================

 It should work with any version of Python_ 3.5 or newer.
-If ``jnrbase`` doesn't work with the version of Python you have installed, file an issue_ and I'll endeavour to fix it.
+If ``jnrbase`` doesn’t work with the version of Python you have installed, file an issue_ and I’ll endeavour to fix it.

 The module has been tested on many UNIX-like systems, including Linux and OS X, but it should work fine on other systems too.

-To run the tests you'll need nose2_.
+To run the tests you’ll need nose2_.
 Once you have nose2_ installed you can run the tests with the following commands::

     $ nose2 tests